 This report presents the most current stock assessment of yellowfin tuna (Thunnus albacares) in the eastern Pacific Ocean (EPO).
-An age-structured, catch-at-length analysis (A-SCALA) was used to conduct this assessment.
-The analysis method is described in IATTC Bulletin Vol. 22, No. 5, and readers are referred to that report for technical details.
-The A-SCALA method was used for four previous assessments of yellowfin in the EPO.
+An age-structured, catch-at-length analysis (A-SCALA) was used to assess yellowfin tuna in the eastern Pacific Ocean (EPO).
+The methods of analysis are described in IATTC Bulletin, Vol. 22, No. 5, and readers are referred to that report for technical details.